Updated July 10, 2025.

 The arrival of summer means the kids get their long-awaited holidays, the tourists wear flip-flops even when it is raining and Mecal Air returns to screen a selection of the best recently-released short films.
 It's a wonderful way to kick-off the weekend and enjoy a summer evening to the fullest.

 Mecal Air has been organizing outdoor summer film screenings for over ten years and it's back again this year with a striking compilation of short films.
-Every Friday from June through August will dazzle with evenings devoted to universal themes such as comedy, horror, sci-fi and animation, to name a few.
-This summer festival takes place in the Parc del Clot in June and the Jardins Elisava in July, August and September.
-Make sure you get there on time to get your favorite spot!
+Friday nights will dazzle with evenings devoted to universal themes such as comedy, horror, sci-fi and animation, to name a few.
+Films are screened at the Can Framis Museum; make sure you get there in plenty of time to get a good spot!

 Gandules